JuliaData/SplitApplyCombine.jl/README.md

 ## Motivation

-Julia has proven itself as a techincal computing language with some outstanding attibutes.
+Julia has proven itself as a technical computing language with some outstanding attibutes.
 I'm particularly attracted to its user productivity, execution speed and flexibity.
 Because so much `AbstractArray` and linear algebra functionality is built into `Base`, along with strong generic programming abilities and well thought-out APIs which can be extended from